-Consumer Affairs agencies across the country get more complaints about poor auto repair service than almost any other area.
+Consumer Affairs agencies across the country get more complaints about poor automotive service than almost any other area.
 Repair services and the skills of mechanics can vary widely.
-But in addition to selecting a service center wisely (see our tips), using these ten tips can help you get satisfactory results working with automotive service centers and technicians.
+But in addition to selecting a service center wisely, using these ten tips can help you get satisfactory results working with automotive service centers and technicians.

 1. Educate yourself about your vehicle.

-2. Practice the basics of good auto maintenance.
+2. Practice the basics of proper auto maintenance.

 3. Pay attention to the vehicle’s performance.

-Sound, feel, smell and sight can all give vital clues to emerging problems.
-For example, checking out that high-pitched whine the engine has started making, the slight clicking as the wheels rotate, the slight vibration between 50 and 65 mph, the slight burning smell or smell of hot coolant, a temperature gauge that’s running just a little hotter than normal—to name just a few common symptoms—can help you catch and correct a minor problem before they grow.
+Sound, feel, smell, and sight can all give vital clues to emerging problems.
+For example, checking out that high-pitched whine the engine started making, the clicking as the wheels rotate, or the slight vibration between 50 and 65 mph, can help you catch a problem before they grow.

 4. Fix little problems before they get to be big problems.

-Taking a vehicle in at the first minor signs of trouble can result in easier diagnosis, quicker fix, money saved, and prevention of larger problems.
+Taking a vehicle in at the first minor signs of trouble can result in an easier diagnosis, quicker fix, money saved, and prevention of more significant problems.

 5. Be specific about the symptoms the ailing vehicle is exhibiting.

 Who knows a vehicle best?
 The driver.
-So, when your vehicle suddenly starts making unusual noises or behaving strangely, describe what you hear, smell, feel, or see as specifically as possible.
-For instance, is the sound a rhythmic “swish, swish” coming from the right front or an irregular hollow clunking sound coming from the rear?
-Does any strange behavior accompany the sound?
-When does it happen?
-How long has it been going on?
-Does it happen in some situations and not others?
+So, when your vehicle suddenly starts making unusual noises or behaving strangely, describe what you hear, smell, feel, or see as accurately as possible.
 Write the symptoms down to take to the service center.
 Go over these symptoms carefully with the service manager or the mechanic.
 Ask them to drive with you if that would help you point out a vague problem more clearly.

-6. Don’t offer your diagnosis or guess to the service center.
+6. Don’t offer your diagnosis or guess to the automotive service center.

 After you describe your vehicle’s symptoms, let the service center make the diagnosis.
-If your car is hesitating for three minutes on startup, just describe that.
+If your car is hesitating for three minutes on startup, explain that.
 Don’t say, “It must be the fuel injectors.”
 If the transmission is slipping, don’t say, “I guess I need a new transmission.”
-Voicing your own idea about what’s wrong may mislead even a good shop or tempt a less scrupulous shop to sell you something you don’t need.
+Voicing your idea about what’s wrong may mislead a good shop or tempt a less scrupulous shop to sell you something you don’t need.

 7. Ask for a diagnosis and estimate in writing before you authorize the repairs.

-After you’ve worked with a mechanic or shop for a long period of satisfactory service, a verbal diagnosis and estimate and authorization over the phone may be fine.
+After you’ve worked with a mechanic or shop for an extended period of satisfactory service, a verbal diagnosis and estimate and authorization over the phone may be fine.
 But a written estimate protects both owner and mechanic.